ScienceOxford/protect-the-presents/README.md

 # protect-the-presents
-Files for the 1.5 hour Creative Computing Club, Operation Christmas Present
+Files for the 1.5 hour Creative Computing Club, Operation Christmas Present, and the 1.5 hour Maker Junior Club, Present Rescue

 *Developed by [ScienceOxford](https://scienceoxford.com) for educational purposes.
 Please give credit where applicable.
 <br>We love seeing what you've created, so tag us when you share! [@ScienceOxford](https://twitter.com/scienceoxford)*